For All Mankind (TV series): Release

 The first season of For All Mankind premiered on Apple TV+ on November 1, 2019, and consisted of 10 episodes, released weekly until December 20, 2019.
 The second season premiered on February 19, 2021, and consisted of 10 episodes, released weekly until April 23, 2021.
 The third season premiered on June 10, 2022, and consisted of 10 episodes, released weekly until August 12, 2022.
 The fourth season premiered on November 10, 2023, and consisted of 10 episodes, released weekly until January 12, 2024.
+In January 2026, it was announced the fifth season would premiere on March 27, 2026, and consist of 10 episodes, releasing weekly until May 29, 2026.

 Marketing

 On February 11, 2021, ahead of the season two premiere, Apple released an augmented reality iOS application on the App Store called For All Mankind: Time Capsule.
 The application walks users through the decade-long gap between seasons one and two, showing the relationship between astronauts Gordo and Tracy Stevens, and their son Danny Stevens.
 At the 73rd Primetime Creative Arts Emmy Awards, For All Mankind: Time Capsule won an award for Outstanding Innovation in Interactive Programming.

 For season two, Apple released a podcast titled For All Mankind: The Official Podcast, produced in partnership with At Will Media, released every two weeks starting February 19, 2021.
 It is hosted by Krys Marshall, who plays Danielle Poole, and features behind-the-scenes looks and interviews with scientists, former astronauts, and the cast and crew of For All Mankind.

 For season three, Apple released a companion video series titled The Science behind For All Mankind for corresponding episodes from season 3.
-It is hosted by Wrenn Schmidt, who plays Margo Madison, and has her explain and breakdown the scientific topics shown on the series.
+It is hosted by Wrenn Schmidt, who plays Margo Madison, and has her explain and break down the scientific topics shown on the series.

+Home media

+Seasons 1 and 2 received Region 2 DVD and Blu-ray releases in late 2022.
+In November 2023, Sony Pictures Home Entertainment released season 1 on Region 1 DVD and Blu-ray.
+Season 2 was released on Region 1 DVD and Blu-ray in March 2026.